LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Methodology

 \subsection{Representation Extraction}

-Following the logit lens framework, we probe the hidden states of $M$.
+Building on the logit-lens view introduced in Section~\ref{sec:rep-eng}, we extract digit-level trajectories from the hidden states of $M$.
 Let $h_\ell \in \mathbb{R}^d$ denote the residual stream activation at layer $\ell$.
-Applying the output embedding $W_\text{LM}$ yields logits and the probability distribution over the vocabulary:
+Applying the language modeling head $W_\text{LM}$ yields logits and a predictive distribution over the vocabulary:

-Since we focus on numerical reasoning tasks, we restrict the distribution to digit tokens.
-Let $\mathcal{V}_d$ denote the set of token IDs corresponding to digits $d \in \{0,\dots,9\}$.
+Since we focus on numerical reasoning tasks, we restrict this distribution to digit tokens.
+Let $\mathcal{V}_d$ denote the set of token IDs corresponding to digit $d \in \{0,\dots,9\}$.
 The digit-only probability at layer $\ell$ is defined as:

-We further compute two scalar statistics: digit entropy $H_\ell$ and maximum confidence $m_\ell$ as follows:
+From this digit-level distribution, we compute two scalar statistics: digit entropy $H_\ell$ and maximum digit probability $m_\ell$:

+Together, these quantities describe how concentrated the model's digit preferences are at each layer, providing a compact view of layerwise commitment during answer formation.